 Summary: YrhB contains the Imm35 domain (Pfam PF15567, InterPro IPR029082), which was identified by Zhang et al. (2012) as an immunity protein family in polymorphic toxin systems.
 Imm35 is specifically associated with the papain-like peptidase Tox-PL1, suggesting it functions as a peptidase inhibitor.
 While not experimentally validated for YrhB specifically, the domain assignment is robust and based on comprehensive bioinformatic analysis of polymorphic toxin-immunity gene neighborhoods across bacteria.

 Reason: The Imm35 domain (PF15567) is the only recognized domain in YrhB.
 Zhang et al. (2012) systematically characterized immunity protein families in bacterial polymorphic toxin systems using comparative genomics, identifying Imm35 as specifically associated with Tox-PL1 papain-like peptidase toxins.
 GO:0030153 (bacteriocin immunity) is the closest available GO biological process term for this predicted function.
 This would be an ISS-level annotation based on sequence similarity to characterized immunity protein families.
+An independent OpenScientist analysis found that none of the ~50 Imm35 family members has experimental evidence for immunity function and that yrhB has no adjacent toxin gene in K12, so this prediction remains unvalidated and is secondary to the experimentally demonstrated protein-folding chaperone activity (GO:0044183).

 Supporting Evidence: